 We’re in the home stretch of winter, and that means a new golf season is just around the corner!
 Today we have a guest post from Matt at TruGolf, and he’s sharing his tips on how to get you and your golf game ready for Spring.

 About a year ago I started working with a new golf instructor, Bill Longmuir.
 He’s a phenomenal teacher and has completely changed my swing and the way I play the game.
 When I played my first (and only to date) tournament last February, the one piece of advise he gave me was to trust my swing.
-When I get out there to play, do not think about the things he’s taught or the positions I’m supposed to be in – just go out, clear my mind as best I can, and swing.

 Being an entrepreneur is hard work, being a woman entrepreneur is really hard work, and being a woman entrepreneur in the golf industry is damn-near impossible.
 So whenever Ree and I meet other women in the golf world with businesses who share our enthusiasm for golf and women, and merging the two together, we do whatever we can to help and support their efforts.